davewasmer/devcert/README.md

 These two files can now easily be used by any project, be it Node.js or something else.

-In Node, within Docker, simply load the certificate files into an https server:
+In Node, within Docker, simply load the copied certificate files into an https server:
 ```js
 const fs = require('fs');
 const Express = require('express');